Remembering Her Majesty Queen Elizabeth II: 1926 – 2022

 Royal Family Life

-The Queen and Prince Philip had four children: Prince Charles (later Prince of Wales, born 1948), Princess Anne (later Princess Royal, born 1950), Prince Andrew (later Duke of York, born 1960) and Prince Edward (later Earl of Wessex, born 1964).
+The Queen and Prince Philip had four children: Prince Charles (later Prince of Wales and now King Charles III, born 1948), Princess Anne (later Princess Royal, born 1950), Prince Andrew (later Duke of York, born 1960) and Prince Edward (later Earl of Wessex, born 1964).
 The family would gradually expand to include eight grandchildren and a dozen great-grandchildren.
 The royal couple enjoyed spending time with their children, especially Christmases at Sandringham House in Norfolk, summer holidays at Balmoral Castle in Scotland and cruises on the Royal Yacht Britannia (now a museum ship in Leith Harbour).
 The Queen adjusted the timing of her weekly meeting with the British Prime Minister to ensure that she was present at bedtime when her children her young.
 In private, the Queen was known for her sense of humour and was an excellent mimic.

 There were many disruptions to the Queen’s family life, however.
 First Prince Philip’s naval career, then a busy schedule of royal duties including the extended Commonwealth tours of the 1950s and 1960s, often separated the Queen from her children for long periods of time.
 Unlike the Queen and her sister, this new generation of royal children were educated outside the home, attending boarding schools, which Charles found to be a particularly miserable experience.
 The Queen left many decisions regarding her children’s education and upbringing to Philip and was not inclined to closely manage them as adults, allowing them to make their own decisions as they grew older.
 This relaxed approach was critiqued in the press when the Queen’s children experienced difficulties in their domestic lives.
 The respective marriages of Charles to Lady Diana Spencer, Andrew to Sarah Ferguson and Anne to Mark Phillips all ended in divorce, and royal scandals received unrelenting press coverage that undermined the reputation of the royal family.
 In 1992, the year of Anne’s divorce, Andrew’s separation, the publication of Diana: Her True Story by Andrew Morton and a devastating fire at Windsor Castle, the Queen reflected in a speech, “1992 is not a year on which I shall look back with undiluted pleasure.
 In the words of one of my more sympathetic correspondents, it has turned out to be an annus horribillis.”